ubc-library-rc/intro-git/setup.md

 ## Pre-workshop setup
 Please bring a laptop with the Bash Shell and Git installed **before** the workshop.

 If you do not have access to a laptop or have difficulty meeting these prerequisites please contact jeremy.buhler@ubc.ca.
-We will do our best to ensure that everyone is able to participate.
+We will do our best to ensure everyone can participate.
-{: .note }
+{: .info }

 ### 1. Install the Bash Shell and Git
   - **Windows**.
 Follow [these instructions](https://carpentries.github.io/workshop-template/#shell) to download the Bash Shell and Git at the same time.